base/base/crates/op-succinct/book/advanced/upgrade.md

-# Upgrade OP Succinct

-When upgrading OP Succinct, you need to check two things:

-1. The `OPSuccinctL2OutputOracle` smart contract
-2. The `op-succinct` Docker images

-## What needs upgrading?
+# Upgrading to new `op-succinct` version

-Each release will specify if it includes:
+Each new release of `op-succinct` will specify if it includes:

 - New verification keys
 - Contract changes